top of page

 We'll talk about your requirements and objectives for the project.
 I will understand what you'd like to achieve, the kind of Livery you're interested in, and what vehicle you'd like wrapped.

-From our discussion, I'll also learn what modifications and sponsors your vehicle has, and what modifications you have planned so that the Livery I create can accommodate them.
+From our discussion, I'll also learn what modifications and sponsors your vehicle has, and if you have any events or deadlines approaching.
 You will also receive a quote during Step 1.

 - Introduction